flatironinstitute/ccn-template/docs/notes/02-packaging.md

    - `dev`: Developer dependencies.
      1. [black](https://black.readthedocs.io/en/latest/): Code formatter.
 It automatically formats your Python code according to the Black code style.
      2. [isort](https://isort.readthedocs.io/en/latest/): Import sorter.
-It automatically organizes and sorts import statements in your Python code.
+It automatically organizes and sorts import statements in your Python code. and maintain requirements.txt or pipfile.lock files.
-     3. [pip-tools](https://pip-tools.readthedocs.io/en/latest/): Dependency management.
-It helps manage and synchronize project dependencies, allowing you to generate and maintain requirements.txt or pipfile.lock files.
-     4. [pytest](https://docs.pytest.org/en/7.3.x/): Testing framework.
+     3. [pytest](https://docs.pytest.org/en/7.3.x/): Testing framework.
 It is a popular testing framework for Python that allows you to write and execute tests easily.
-     5. [flake8](https://flake8.pycqa.org/en/latest/): Code linter.
+     4. [flake8](https://flake8.pycqa.org/en/latest/): Code linter.
 It checks your Python code for style, potential errors, and adherence to coding conventions.
-     6. [pytest-cov](https://pytest-cov.readthedocs.io/en/latest/): Test coverage plugin for pytest.
+     5. [pytest-cov](https://pytest-cov.readthedocs.io/en/latest/): Test coverage plugin for pytest.
 It integrates test coverage measurement into the pytest framework, providing coverage reports and analysis for your tests.

     **Syntax example:**
     ```toml